St. Francis, Wisconsin

 St. Francis is a city in Milwaukee County, Wisconsin, United States.
 The population was 9,161 at the 2020 census.
+A suburb of Milwaukee along Lake Michigan, it is part of the Milwaukee metropolitan area.

 History

 The area that is now St. Francis was known as "Nojoshing" by local Native Americans at the time that the first white settlers arrived.
 St. Francis Seminary was established in what is now the city in 1845.
-The Sisters of St. Francis of Assisi established their headquarters there in the mid-19th century.
+The Sisters of St. Francis of Assisi settled there in the mid-19th century.

 Historically, what is now the city of St. Francis was part of the Town of Lake.
 As large parts of the Town of Lake were gradually being annexed into the city of Milwaukee, residents in the St. Francis area sought to incorporate their community to prevent this from happening to them.
 A movement to split St. Francis off from the rest of the Town of Lake as a city existed as early as the 1920s, but faced resistance from residents of the rest of the town.
 Ultimately, the residents successfully voted to incorporate on July 24, 1951, and the result was certified the next day.
 The rest of the Town of Lake was annexed into Milwaukee in 1954.

-The city took its name from St. Francis Seminary, founded by Archbishop John Henni, the first Archbishop of Milwaukee, who placed it under the patronage of Francis de Sales, the first Catholic bishop of Switzerland after the Swiss Reformation.
+The city took its name from Saint Francis de Sales Seminary, founded by Archbishop John Henni, the first Archbishop of Milwaukee, who placed it under the patronage of Francis de Sales, the first Catholic bishop of Switzerland after the Swiss Reformation.